 The Projectionist:- Various people wander into the empty Rialto Theater where the sinister projectionist places on films that feature them.
 The Thing in the Woods:- Samantha and Jason flee through the woods pursued by a figure in a welding mask who has slaughtered all of their friends.
 They take refuge in a cabin as The Welder comes, trying to find a way to fight him off – but things are not quite as they seem.
 Mirari:- Anna Hale’s fiance David suggests that she undergo surgery to remove the disfiguring scar on her cheek.
 Anne signs into the Mirari Clinic under Dr Leneer.
 However, after she comes out of surgery, Anne becomes aware that something sinister is going on at the clinic.
 Mashit:- Father Benedict Arbuelo battles the demon Mashit that has inhabited someone at the orphanage that he manages.
 The Way to Egress:- Helen Chester sits with her children waiting for an appointment with her doctor.
 Since splitting up with her husband days ago, she has become aware that things around her are changing.
 As she waits, the clinic descends into disorder and decay, while the attendants become more deformed.
 Dead:- Riley Everson has just performed a piano recital.
 He leaves along with his parents only for an armed crazy to attack them, shooting both his parents and him.
 Riley comes around in the hospital, having survived.
 However, he can now see the dead all around him, and must also deal with the killer who has returned for him.

 The last few years have seen a major return of the horror anthology.
 In particular, we have seen the rise to prominence of the multi-director anthology, usually featuring a diverse range of genre directors.
-Examples of these films include Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequel, V/H/S (2012) and sequels, The Profane Exhibit (2013), Southbound (2015), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016) and XX (2017).
+Examples of these films include Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequel, V/H/S (2012) and sequels, The Profane Exhibit (2013), Southbound (2015), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016), XX (2017) and The Field Guide to Evil (2018).
 Nightmare Cinema boasts a high profile line-up of directors including Joe Dante and Mick Garris whose contributions are discussed in their respective episodes below.

 The first episode The Thing in the Woods comes from Alejandro Brugues, an Argentinian-born director who had a modest splash with the Cuban zombie film Juan of the Dead (2011), as well as contributed the E is for Equilibrium segment to the previous horror anthology ABCs of Death 2 (2014).
 Brugues makes a highly entertaining segment that starts out seeming like a standard slasher film with teens being pursued through the woods by a maniac in a mask, before seeking refuge in a cabin.